Rumour has it that you’re looking for the best treehouse design ideas.

 2. Log cabin tree house hideout

-A treehouse doesn’t have to be on stilts or on a treetop to call it a “treehouse”.
-This little cabin hideout among the trees provides the perfect summer camp atmosphere for your kids!
+A treehouse doesn’t have to be on stilts or a treetop to call it a “treehouse”.
+A little cabin hideout among the trees provides the perfect summer camp atmosphere for your kids!

 4. Simple as a tree deck

-This concept of a treehouse has no walls or roof; just a simple deck or platform.
-It’s easier to make, too; just make sure everything is levelled and secured so it can support the weight of furniture and more people in!
+This treehouse concept has no walls or roof, just a simple deck or platform.
+It’s easier to make, too; ensure everything is levelled and secured so it can support the weight of furniture and more people in!

 5. Open space tree house

-This astounding treehouse sits in a wooden deck over the African bush.
-Its structure is made of timber and glass and is open-air, allowing you to sleep under the stars.
+This astounding treehouse sits on a wooden deck over the woods.
+Its structure is made of timber and is open-air, allowing you to sleep under the stars.

 Gazebos offer a great place for both kids and adults to play and lounge in.
 But this elevated gazebo can provide more fun and entertainment!